vjekob/fwi/README.md

 This can be handled with a new interface: `IPrecondition`.

 However, this exposes one major drawback of static enum-bound interface implementations: it's not possible to control instance context.

+# Discovery factory

+Discovery works nicely with interfaces because interfaces can be assigned to discovery parameters.
+This allows replacing the initial `StrMenu` with hardcoded account types with discovery process for account types.